tsubasa-tech-gh/ProjectZomboid/README.md

    - You can view logs in AWS Console: CloudWatch > Log groups > `/ecs/[StackName]/zomboid`
 - **Can't connect**: Verify your security group allows the required ports (UDP 16261-16272, TCP 16262-16272)
 - **Configuration not applied**: Make sure your config files are in the correct S3 location
+- **Slow server startup**: The initial startup takes approximately 10 minutes as the server needs to download and configure the game files

 ---